ca4ti/FrugalVox/README.md

 Both fields are required to fill, but if you're not planning on using any static audio, just set `clips.dir` value to `'.'` and `clips.files` to `{}`.

+When naming the clips, a single limitation holds: a clip must not be named `dtmf`.
+Because when the reference is passed to action scripts, the `clips.dtmf` object will hold the audio clips generated for all 16 DTMF digits.

 ### IVR configuration: `ivr`

 This section lets you set up PIN-based authentication, access control and, most importantly, IVR actions themselves and the scripts that implement them.